buguroo/pyknow/docs/source/thebasics.rst

    Hi Roberto!
 How is the weather in Madrid?

-Cycle of execution: deffacts, reset & run
+Cycle of execution: DefFacts, reset & run
 -----------------------------------------

 Because this topic is often a direct cause of misunderstanding, it